 ||Texas State Data Center estimates for 2013 will be added.

 The population data maintained by staff of the DSHS Center for Health Statistics originate from different sources:

 - • Census Data - 1990, 2000, and 2010

 - Census 1990, 2000, and 2010 remain the most dependable sources for population figures.
 However, the Census is conducted decennially, so counts will not be updated again until after 2020.
 Details of the methodology for aggregating population counts to the race/ethnicity categories of Anglo, Black, Hispanic, and Other can be found on the webpages of the Texas State Data Center.

 - The Texas State Data Center prepares population projections for Texas counties every two years.
-The current projections were released in February 2009 and cover the period 2001 through 2040.
+The current projections were released in November 2014 and cover the period 2010 through 2050.
 A number of projection "scenarios" are available, differing only in the strength of the net migration that is assumed to occur across the entire projection period.
-The Center for Health Statistics selects among these options the projection scenario recommended for short term planning of less than 10 years.
-The Center for Health Statistics can provide assistance in choosing a projection scenario for population planning beyond 10 years.
-The current projections reflect the "2000-2007 scenario", indicating that the net migration assumptions utilize migration patterns from the 2000-2007 post-censal period.
-A concise statement of the methodology underlying the projected data appears on the website of the Population Projections Program at the Texas State Data Center.
+The Center for Health Statistics uses the 1.0 migration scenario, which is based on migration patterns of the 2000-2010 period.
+Detailed information on the methodology underlying the projected data appears on the website of the Population Projections Program at the Texas State Data Center.

 - • Estimates - 1991-1999